-Satellite-based remote sensing of the Earth surface, atmospheric and space phenomena is an essential element of current research programme.
+Satellite-based remote sensing of atmospheric and space phenomena is an essential element of current research programme.
 The observing systems, products based on the observations, and models providing interpretation and explanation of the observations are developed in wide international collaborations.

-The Programme focusses on remote sensing of the Earth surface and atmospheric processes as well as on research on the near-Earth space and solar system.
+The Programme focusses on remote sensing of atmospheric processes as well as on research on the near-Earth space and solar system.
 New technologies for as well space-based and ground-based measurements, new analysis techniques, numerical models, and applications are developed within the Programme.
 The research is closely linked to the Kumpula Space Centre.

-Atmospheric Remote Sensing: middle atmospheric composition, chemistry and dynamics, stratospheric ozone, inversion method development for space-borne atmospheric measurements.
+Atmospheric Remote Sensing: atmospheric composition, chemistry and dynamics, greenhouse gases, air quality, middle atmospheric ozone, interaction between middle atmosphere and climate change, inversion method development for space-borne atmospheric measurements and their uncertainties.